 Visit the State Revenue Office of Victoria for more information.

 Could $10,000 help you buy a new property down this trendy Melbourne laneway?
 Probably not.
+Source: Unsplash.

 The Queensland First Home Owners’ Grant provides $15,000 towards a potential first home owner’s deposit if they’re buying or building a new house, unit or townhouse worth less than $750,000.
+Contracts dated from 1 July 2016 to 30 June 2018 can receive a grant of $20,000.

-Visit The Queensland Government for more information on the First Home Owner’s Grant and how you can apply.
+Visit the Queensland Government for more information on the First Home Owner’s Grant and how you can apply.

 Visit the Western Australian Government’s Department of Finance site for more information on how to apply.